HunoPPC-NG/Dynamic-Library-EGL_Wrap-AmigaOS4/README.md

 Methods to create and manage graphics contexts for client APIs.
 Ways to synchronize drawing by client APIs as well as native platform rendering APIs.
 The EGLStreams extension provides a powerful but easily programmed API to control how a stream of images flow between AmigaOS4 OpenglES 2.0 APIs to enable advanced applications such as Augmented Reality with full hardware acceleration.
-Include ow GL4es created by PtitSeb (https://github.com/ptitSeb/gl4es), image decoder PNG/JPEG/BMP/TGA by HunoPPC, sound engine by HunoPPC, AmigaInput lowlevel by HunoPPC,GUI by HunoPPC,SDL1 and SDL2 by HunoPPC, GLUes and other small stuffs by HunoPPC.
+Include ow GL4es created by PtitSeb (https://github.com/ptitSeb/gl4es), image decoder PNG/JPEG/BMP/TGA by HunoPPC, sound engine by HunoPPC, AmigaInput lowlevel by HunoPPC,GUI by HunoPPC,SDL1, SDL2 and SDL_image by HunoPPC, GLUes and other small stuffs by HunoPPC.

 Documentation not completed Work In Progress for porting your work or all games in the web ;-)